OtaraAlex/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the group owner to school for the file hello
+script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users